Pediatric Abusive Head Trauma CE for Kentucky Nurses

 - Give parents the number to a local helpline or other resource for help.

-- Talk with parents about the steps they can take when feeling frustrated with a crying baby, such as putting the baby safely in a crib on his or her back, checking on the baby’s safety every 5 to 10 minutes, and calling for help or a friend.
+- Talk with parents about the steps they can take when feeling frustrated with a crying baby, such as putting the baby safely in a crib on their back, checking on the baby’s safety every 5 to 10 minutes, and calling for help or a friend.

 - Let parents know what to check for when their baby is crying: signs of illness, fever, or other behavior that is unusual; discomfort like a dirty diaper, diaper rash, teething, or tight clothing; or whether the baby is hungry or needs to be burped.

 The Period of PURPLE Crying is an example of a primary-level program specifically geared to the prevention of AHT.
-The target population is all parents of new infants and society in general with the goal of increasing their understanding of early infant crying and shaken baby syndrome.
-Barr et al. (2009) demonstrated that the use of the PURPLE education materials seem to lead to higher scores in knowledge about early infant crying and the dangers of shaking, and in sharing of information behaviors considered to be important for the prevention of shaking.
+The target population is all parents of new infants and society in general, with the goal of increasing their understanding of early infant crying and shaken baby syndrome.
+The Period of Purple Crying training, when taken by nurses, has also been shown to improve nurses’ short- and long-term understanding of AHT and their confidence in instructing parents and caregivers about its associated dangers and risks (Glennery et al., 2020).

 |R||Resists soothing||Your baby may not stop crying no matter what you try.|